merll/docker-map/docs/guide/containers/maps.rst

     container_map.containers.app1.uses = ('volume1',)

-As mentioned, additional conversions are made for :attr:`~dockermap.map.config.ContainerConfiguration.binds` and :attr:`~dockermap.map.config.ContainerConfiguration.links`; each element in an input list or tuple is converted to :attr:`~dockermap.map.config.HostShare` or :attr:`~dockermap.map.config.ContainerLink`.
+As mentioned, additional conversions are made for :attr:`~dockermap.map.config.ContainerConfiguration.binds`, :attr:`~dockermap.map.config.ContainerConfiguration.links`, and :attr:`~dockermap.map.config.ContainerConfiguration.exposes`; each element in an input list or tuple is converted to :attr:`~dockermap.map.config.HostShare`, :attr:`~dockermap.map.config.ContainerLink`, or :attr:`~dockermap.map.config.PortBinding`.
 Keep this in mind when modifying existing elements, since no automated conversion is done then.
 For example, for adding a host-shared volume at run-time, use::